YTread Logo

 automakers

-are placing big bets on the electric vehicle market.
+are making big bets on the electric vehicle market.
 But so far, the E.V.
-The US market appears to belong to one automaker, Tesla, of the 246,000 new EVs sold in the United States in 2019.
-Nearly 194,000 were Tesla of one type or another.
-That's more than three times the amount sold by all other manufacturers combined.
-The Tesla Model Three alone sold nearly 160,000 units.
+The market appears to belong to one automaker, Tesla, of the 246,000 new electric vehicles sold in the United States in 2019.
+Nearly 194,000 were Teslas of one type or another.
+This is more than three times the amount sold by all other manufacturers combined.
+Almost 160,000 units of the Tesla Model Three alone were sold.
 No other vehicle from any other manufacturer came close.
 The next biggest seller was the Chevrolet Bolt,

 which